How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Experiments

 \textbf{In-the-wild evaluations.} Previously, we used standard vision datasets like ImageNet and COCO in our evaluations.
 Given the opaqueness of the training data used in training the MFMs, one cannot be confident that those images were not used in training.
-This, so called `data contamination', problem is a broad concern for the community regarding most MFMs~\cite{jacovi2023stop}.
+This so-called `data contamination' problem is a broad concern for the community regarding most MFMs~\cite{jacovi2023stop}.

 To assess to what extent the MFMs generalize to entirely novel data and ensure our evaluations are not distorted by potential data contamination, we curated a collection of images released online after the specific model APIs were launched~\citep{flickr, unsplash}, which the MFMs could not have encountered before their knowledge cutoff date.
-The results are provided in App.~\ref{sec:app-inthewild} and show a good generalization performance to the in-the-wild samples.
+Results in App.~\ref{sec:app-inthewild} show a good generalization performance to the in-the-wild samples.
+Therefore, we do not find evidence for data contamination with standard datasets to be a concern for our evaluations.

 \textbf{Cost analysis.} A key consideration is the cost associated with prompting the MFMs; therefore, we provide detailed prompting costs for the prompt chains in App.~\ref{appendix:prompting_costs}.